 Accounts receivable is recorded at the invoiced amount and overdue amounts bear interest at OEB-approved rates.
 Unbilled revenue is recorded based on an estimated amount for electricity delivered and for other services provided and not yet billed.
 The estimate is primarily based on the customers' previous billings with adjustments mainly for assumptions related to seasonality and weighted average price.
-The carrying amount of accounts receivable and unbilled revenue is reduced through an allowance for doubtful accounts, if applicable, and the amount of the related impairment loss is recognized in the consolidated statements of income.
+The carrying amount of accounts receivable and unbilled revenue is recognized in the consolidated statements of income.
 The impairment loss is the difference between an asset's carrying amount and the estimated future cash flows.
 When the Corporation considers that there are no realistic prospects of recovery of the financial assets, the relevant amounts are written off.
-If the amount of impairment loss subsequently decreases due to an event occurring after the impairment was recognized, then the previously recognized impairment loss is reversed through net income.
+If the amount of impairment loss is recognized in the consult of an event occurring after the impairment was recognized, then the previously recognized impairment loss is reversed through net income.